 When we have older sites that have been developed multiple times in the past, the remnants of those prior uses can impact the project budget and schedule.
-Collaboration between the property owner, engineers, architects and surveyors is very important to the success of the project.
-It’s also crucial for the design team and the contractor to build a good project schedule and budget which accounts for all the steps that will be involved.
-It also takes collaboration between the property owner, design team, attorneys and the City to obtain or vacate streets, alleys, easements, etc. for the project to come to fruition.
+Collaboration between the property owner, engineers, architects, and surveyors is very important to the success of the project.
+It is also crucial for the design team and the contractor to build a good project schedule and budget which accounts for all the steps that will be involved.
+It also takes collaboration between the property owner, design team, attorneys, and the City to obtain or vacate streets, alleys, easements, etc. for the project to come to fruition.

 In addition to collaboration, due diligence is a very important element to site engineering in urban settings.
 It is much better to know what you are dealing with at the beginning of the project, rather than discovering something mid-way through the project.
 If we can identify and anticipate challenges on the front end, we can have a plan and schedule in place for handling them.
 Then, the challenge simply becomes another step in the project schedule.

 So what are some of these challenges and obstacles we face?
 Underground utilities and other structures we may not have known about, building structures, and old railroads are common.
 Sometimes we can simply demolish and haul off these structures, but if it is a utility that is in operation relocation may be necessary.

 Old railroads, alleys and street rights-of-way are common.
 These may need to be vacated to accommodate the new project.
 Vacating old easements or rights-of-way can require legal assistance and adds another layer of coordination with entities you may not have anticipated.
 Most every project we have done in downtown areas involve platting the property, which often assembles many parcels into one, or vacates rights-of-way or easements.
 After the rights-of-way are vacated, we still need to coordinate with each respective utility company to legally terminate their rights to the vacated easements.